Kasundi: Process and rituals

 The long and tedious ritualistic kasundi making process used to begin on the day of Akshaya Tritiya (the day of prosperity and worship of goddess Laxmi in late April-early May).
 The weather of the season, after the mustard harvesting and drying season in winter, was considered optimal weather for fermentation — not too cold to delay the process, nor hot or humid enough to spoil the kasundi.
 It took more than a week to make kasundi.
-Pickle-making in Bengal had to be done in a certain chronology following the hervests.
+Pickle-making in Bengal had to be done in a certain chronology following the harvests.
 Kul-er achar (pickled Indian jujube) was made first, followed by tentul-er achar (pickled tamarind), aam-er achar (pickled mango) and finally the kasundi, right before the monsoons arrived.

 Black and yellow mustard seeds were first thoroughly washed and drained.
 The washing of mustard seeds was endowed with ceremonial importance in many parts of Bengal, where all the mustard seeds to be consumed by the family during the coming year were washed in one go on the day of Akshaya Tritiya.
 Mustard processing was ceremonially prohibited after that day.
 Washing the mustard had its own set of rituals — groups of married women bathed in odd numbers, then washed mustard seeds facing east wearing still wet sarees.
 They sang and chanted for wealth, health and well-being while washing.
 Mustard was washed in a pond or a river, though washing it under a tap is an acceptable alternative in the modern days.
 For washing and straining a man's dhoti was used, not a woman's saree.